 Committee on the Welfare of Children), and staff of Sen. Risa Hontiveros.
-Sen. situations with sound judgement - will not Hontiveros is known for being a women's rights advocate.
+Sen. rights advocate.

 In 2018, through the office of the House Committee Secretary on the Welfare of Children, the team was introduced to Child Rights Network (CRN).
 Later on, CAMELEON joined the public hearing on the bill and met with the representatives of CRN, who are strong proponents in lobbying for the increase of age to determine statutory rape.
 Since that day, CAMELEON has been working with CRN to push for the passage of the bill.
 Along the way, CAMELEON was also able to network with Atty.
 Marj Ardivilla of UNICEF.